The Things Stack

 - Regional parameters revision: B

-- Device class: Class A (Class B and Class C disabled)
+- Device class: Class A

-5) Add a payload formatter (decoder) in TTS
+5) Add a payload formatter (decoder)

-To decode uplinks into JSON, in TTS Console open your device and configure:
+To decode uplinks into JSON, open your device in TTS Console and configure:

 - Payload formatters (Uplink) → JavaScript

-Important: The correct decoder depends on the firmware payload format (Clime / Input / Motion / custom).
+Important: The decoder must match the firmware payload format

-Firmware reference: https://github.com/hardwario/sticker-firmware
+https://github.com/hardwario/sticker-firmware

 6) Verify data in TTS

-- Watch the device’s Live data / uplink events in TTS
+- Open the device’s Live data view

 - Confirm:

-- Uplinks arriving
+- Uplinks are arriving

-- Payload formatter outputs decoded fields
+- Payload formatter outputs decoded JSON fields

 Troubleshooting checklist (quick)